kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 ##### Notes

-- When I say "decisions which are made are not apposed", I don't mean misguided ideas *unapposed*.
+- When I say "decisions which are made are not opposed", I don't mean misguided ideas *unopposed*.